cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 The Cache store must be aware if writes happen to a combined `KVStore` or `SCStore` only.
 The proposed solution is to return different cache instances for each method of `StoreAccess` interface.
 More specifically, when starting a transaction, we will create create 3 cache instances (for CombinedKVStore, SS and SC).

+#### Option 2: SCStoreKey and SSStoreKey types

+Cosmos SDK manages prefix keys for various storage types for modules.
+Module requests a store key for specified store type (permanent, transient, memory).
+We can extend that mechanism and introduce two new sore key types: `SCStoreKey` and `SSStoreKey`.
+If an app module will need to write some data only to `SC` store and some other data to a general store, then it will request both `SCStoreKey` and `KVStoreKey` during module initialization.
+Stores are accessed using the existing mechanism: `kvstore := Context.KVStore(storeKey)`.
+Store manager will assign different prefix keys for stores with different store key, so data stored and accessed with each key will be in a different namespace (opposite to the option 1 approach).
+Specifically, if `(key, valule)` is written using `Context.KVStore(moduleStoreKey)` it won't be available when querying using `Context.KVStore(moduleSCStoreKey)`.

 ### MultiStore Refactor